MarcNo/openshift-home-lab/README.md

 If you want to do the same, here are some scripts and configuration files to help get you going.

-This is a bit rough and requires some editing of files.
+This is still a bit rough and requires some editing of files.
 Please send patches/PR.

 Thanks to mmagnani and ruchika for kickstarting the initial work.